softwaresecured/burp-injector/README.md

 3. Login with username `admin` and password `admin`
 4. Switch back to the proxy and locate a request to `/bank/main.jsp`, it will have an `AltoroAccounts` cookie which is a base64 encoded value
-5. Right-click on the request and click Extensions → Injector → Send to injector
+5. Right-click on the request and click Extensions → Injector → Send to Deep Data Injector
-6. Click the Injector tab
+6. Click the Deep Data Injector tab
 7. Click "New" to create a new rule
 8. Provide a name and set the rule scope regex to `.*/bank/main.jsp.*`
 9. Set the target area regex to `AltoroAccounts="([^"]+)"` and set the capture group to 1